Home » Resources » UXO City Guides » Cardiff – UXO City Guide

 Recent UXO discoveries in Cardiff

-Since the war, many items of Unexploded Ordnance (UXO) have been discovered across multiple cities within the UK, with Cardiff no exception.
+Since the war, many items of UXO have been discovered across multiple cities within the UK, with Cardiff no exception.
+See the news articles below about UXO incidents and discoveries from national and local press in Cardiff.

 Contact Us